 Even though stomach problems can result in bad breath, there may be another possible cause.
 Most of the time, problems with halitosis originate in the mouth.
 If you are not sure that the problem is stomach related, you may want to visit your dentist.
 There are several dental problems that can also cause bad breath.

 - A Cavity – The bacteria in your mouth causes a cavity and it will produce bad breath with deeper cavities.
 Your breath problem will be resolved when the cavity is filled.

 - Gum Disease – The bacteria that cause gum disease (periodontitis) will cause inflammation as your immune system reacts with it.
 It will cause the destruction of your gums and jawbone, which creates halitosis.
 You will need the help of a dentist to remove it.

 - Damaged Dental Work – Crowns or bridges can crack, which will let bacteria live under them.
 As it multiplies, it will produce bad breath.

 - An Abscessed Tooth – This serious infection will require the help of a dentist.
 The inflammation will surround one or more teeth and it will be painful.
 This is a potentially very serious condition.

 When the cause of bad breath is a dental problem, a dentist can provide you with bad breath treatment.
 Regular dental visits can also help prevent these issues.

 If you have bad breath symptoms and believe it to be a dental problem, you can get a bad breath cure and have your fresh breath restored.
-Dr. Kumar T. Vadivel, DDS, FDS RCS, MS MBA, a Board Certified Periodontist, provides treatment for chronic bad breath in his Carrollton, Cedar hill, Mockingbird/SMU and Grapevine, TX offices.
+Dr. Kumar T. Vadivel, DDS, MS, MBA, FDSRCS, a Board Certified Periodontist, provides treatment for chronic bad breath in his Carrollton, Cedar hill, Mockingbird/SMU and Grapevine, TX offices.
 Most dental insurance plans are accepted.
 For a consultation or information about a halitosis treatment, you can contact his office today at 214-731-0123